Decrease the real or perceived cost and the cognitive or physical effort required to encourage a behaviour

 Slowing down, sometimes, is a good thing.

-Remove unnecessary steps (perceived as a hassle) that need to be performed before the desired action
+Remove unnecessary tasks and steps (perceived as a hassle) between the person and the goal.

 The Behavioural Insights Team in the U.K. has increased uptake of an attic insulation scheme fivefold by adding a free clearance service.